JPLOpenSource/fprime-sw-Rel1.0/Gse/docs/zmqserver.md

 <pickeled_client_sub_dict> | A pickled dictionary contaning subscription information about all Flight and Ground clients

 #### Registration example
+A client must set their all Zmq socket identity to their a unique name.
+The server uses the socket identity to register the client and to route client messages.

+The server packs the response ports as
 ##### Python
 ![Python ZmqServer register example](img/python_zmq_register.png "ZmqRadioComponent")